wavefrontHQ/docs/pages/doc/trace_data_details.md

   <code>cluster</code>
   </td>
   <td>
-  Name of a group of related hosts that serves as a cluster or region in which the application that generated the request runs.
+  Name of a group of related hosts that serves as a cluster or region in which the application that sent the request runs.
   </td>
 </tr>
 <tr>